-FLEA REPELLENT ^
+USE FLEA REPELLENT ^

 6) The flea cycle will then complete once the flea pupa hatches out.
 But unlike most insects, fleas won’t randomly hatch.
 Instead, the “hatching” of pupa will only happen when it detects a hot blooded meal close at hand.
 Only then will the pupa risk coming out of its protective cocoon.
 And when it does, it will immediately bite, feed and look to breed.
 At that time the cycle will start all over again….

-WHERE FLEAS LIVE ^
+WHERE DO FLEAS LIVE? ^

 HOW TO TREAT FOR FLEAS ^

 Now that you know where the flea cycle can occur, it will be easier to understand what must be done to end the infestation.
 Remember, it is important to understand that fleas will persist if you only address one or two locations if the whole house and yard is infested.
 In other words, don’t think that treating the pet will keep your home or yard flea free.
 The same is true about the yard.
 Although treating the yard before flea season starts is a good practice, only treating the yard and pet but failing to treat the home would be a big mistake as well.